 There are various stakeholders involved in different stages of contract lifecycle management.
 Each of the stakeholders including sales, legal, finance, and supplier, has priorities in managing the contract lifecycle.
 A collaborative approach is essential in an effective contract management process and requires a well-designed solution.

-Business Challenges Associated with Manual Contract Management
+5 Challenges of Manual Contract Management

 Research shows that poor contract practices in organizations cost them 9% of their revenues each year.
 Manual contract management is highly time-consuming and inefficient.
 Following are the challenges associated with the manual contract management process: